bcmi/libcom/README.md

 - **HarmonyScoreModel** evaluates the harmony level between foreground and background in a composite image.
 - **InharmoniousLocalizationModel** localizes the inharmonious region in a synthetic image.
 - **FOSScoreModel** evaluates the compatibility between foreground and background in a composite image in terms of geometry and semantics.
-- **ControlComModel** is a generative image composition model, which unifies image blending, image harmonization, view synthesis, and generative composition within a diffusion model.
-- **ObjectStitchModel** is another generative image composition model that aims to generate a composite image from a pair of background and foreground, with non-object pixels filled with black.
 - **ShadowGenerationModel** generates plausible shadow for the inserted object in a composite image.
+- **ControlComModel** is a generative image composition model which unifies image blending and image harmonization.
+The generated foreground has high fidelity.
+- **ObjectStitchModel** is another generative image composition model which can adjust the pose and view of foreground, but the fidelity of generated foreground is worse than ControlComModel.

 **For the detailed method descriptions, code examples, visualization results, and performance comments, please refer to our [[documents]](https://libcom.readthedocs.io/en/latest/).**